 A sign in St. Charles County reminds motorists of Missouri’s claim of the “First Interstate Highway” with this sign posted on westbound Interstate 70 northwest of St. Louis.
-Photo taken by Joe Balsarotti (10/17/05).
+Photo by Joe Balsarotti (10/17/05).

 This view of Interstate 70 looks east through the San Rafael Swell toward Green River in central Utah from Ghost Rock Summit.
 The freeway occupies a narrow footprint as it ascends toward the top of the swell.
-Photo taken by Jeff Royston, 09/16/06.
+Photo by Jeff Royston, 09/16/06.

-The 70-mile section of two-lane Interstate 70 opened to traffic on November 5, 1970, and it is still the longest section of Interstate Highway to open at one time.10 Four-laning was completed in stages, with the route completely up to Interstate standards with the opening of the second Eagle Canyon bridge on September 28, 1990.
+The 70 mile long section of I-70 with two lanes opened to traffic on November 5, 1970, and it is still the longest section of Interstate Highway to open at one time.10 Four lane expansion was completed in stages, with the route completely up to Interstate standards following the opening of the second Eagle Canyon bridge on September 28, 1990.
 The freeway runs through such unpopulated territory that Interstate 70 still has no motorist services between Salina and Green River for 110 miles.
-The freeway was not preceded by any kind of two-lane highway due to the rugged natures of the scenic San Rafael Swell in Emery County — neither U.S. 50 nor Utah 4 were routed on the location of today’s freeway alignment.10 This segment cost $183.5 million to complete.
+I-70 was not preceded by any kind of two lane highway due to the rugged nature of the scenic San Rafael Swell in Emery County — neither U.S. 50 nor SR 4 were routed on the location of today’s freeway alignment.10 This segment cost $183.5 million to complete.